Complaints & Grievance Policy

-- The Director of Operations reviews the grievance complaint, conducts a thorough investigation, and provides a written response to the student within ten (10) business days.
+- The Compliance Office reviews the grievance complaint, conducts a thorough investigation, and provides a written response to the student within ten (10) business days.

-- A student who wishes to appeal the Director of Operations’ response must file a copy of the complaint and the Director of Operations’ response to the Chair of the Cummings Graduate Institute Board of Directors within five (5) business days of receiving the Director of Operations’ response.
+- A student who wishes to appeal the Compliance Office response must file a copy of the complaint and the Compliance Office’s response to the Chair of the Cummings Graduate Institute Board of Directors within five (5) business days of receiving the Compliance Office response.
 The most current list of Cummings Graduate Institute’s Board of Directors and contact information can be located here: https://cgi.edu/who-we-are/

-- The Chair of Cummings Graduate Institute's Board conducts an investigation and renders a final written response to the student within fifteen (15) business days of receiving the copy of the complaint and the Director of Operations response.
+- The Chair of Cummings Graduate Institute's Board conducts an investigation and renders a final written response to the student within fifteen (15) business days of receiving the copy of the complaint and the Compliant Office’s response.

 Note: Privacy rights of students, faculty, and staff will be respected.
 Access to the summaries for all legitimate purposes will be afforded to all parties until the grievance is resolved.
 Copies may be retained only by those parties against whom a grievance is alleged.
 Grievance records will not be made part of any permanent student, faculty, or staff record.

 A grievance is an educational or personal issue or condition that a student believes to be unfair, inequitable, discriminatory, or a hindrance to their education.
-Students who have a complaint or grievance should complete the Complaint/Grievance Form and submit it to the Director of Operations.
+Students who have a complaint or grievance should complete the Complaint/Grievance Form.
 The student must file such written complaints within three (3) months of the incident that is the subject of the grievance.
 The grievance complaint must include a concise statement of the allegations that form the basis of the complaint, including a careful statement of the facts, a summary of the informal attempts at resolution, and a suggested remedy.